coredns/coredns/middleware/kubernetes/README.md

 	* Performance
 		* Improve lookup to reduce size of query result obtained from k8s API.
 		  (namespace-based?, other ideas?)
-		* (done) ~~Caching/notification of k8s API dataset.
-(See aledbf fork for implementation ideas.)~~
-		* (done) ~~DNS response caching is good, but we should also cache at the http query level as well.
-(Take a look at https://github.com/patrickmn/go-cache as a potential expiring cache implementation for the http API queries.)~~
 * Additional features:
 	* Reverse IN-ADDR entries for services.
 (Is there any value in supporting reverse lookup records?)